open-telemetry/opentelemetry-java-instrumentation/README.md

 ## Introduction
 This project uses a technique known as bytecode instrumentation to add tracing to a Java program.
-Simply put, we provide an agent that can be attached to any Java program that dynamically adds code to enable tracing.
+Simply put, we provide an agent that can be attached to any Java program and dynamically adds code to enable tracing.

 ## Using the agent
-As mentioned above, this project is in a very early phase of development and not yest stable.
+As mentioned above, this project is in a very early phase of development and not yet stable.
 However, you can try it on your Java program by following these instructions.

 ### Prerequisites